SiddarthBaruah/StudentAPIWeb/README.md

 # StudentAPIWeb
-Collects data of students and can sort it lexicographically.
+Collects data of students and can sort it lexicographically and filter students on the basis of universities.